edsl/articulos/_queue/parodia_de_los_comunes.markdown

 establecer la libertad de forma duradera depende sobre todo de enseñar a la gente a valorar la libertad."

-We attempt to move from
-a strict techno-economic analysis towards a discussion of the Commons within a turbulent, contradictory socio-economic framework.
+We attempt to move from a strict techno-economic analysis towards a discussion of the Commons within a turbulent, contradictory socio-economic framework.
 In other words, what is the role of the Commons in the capitalist accumulation while the emancipatory potential of peer communities is neutralised without affecting their productive function?
 The capitalist system arguably seeks to incorporate Commons-based, peer communities because of their cost-effective advantage (low-cost labour with high quality products).
 We argue that the development of P2P relations in itself, if placed in the current socio-economic conditions, can take place only temporarily because in the long run it will be undermined by means designed to maintain profit-driven relations of production into power.
 We call this transformation process “parody of the Commons” in relation to what Benkler (2006) defines as “tragedy of the Commons”.

+Intentamos salir de un análisis estrictamente tecno-económico hacia una discusión de los Comunes dentro de un marco socioeconómico turbulento y contradictorio.
+En otras palabras, ¿cuál es el rol de los Comunes en la acumulación capitalista mientras el potencial emancipatorio de las comunidades de pares es neutralizada sin afectar su función productiva?
+El sistema capitalista intenta incorporar a las comunidades de pares por su rentabilidad ventajosa (trabajo de bajo costo con productos de alta calidad).
+Decimos entonces que el desarrollo de las relaciones de pares por sí solo, al situarse en las condiciones socioeconómicas actuales, puede tomar lugar temporalmente porque en el largo plazo será socavado por medios diseñados para mantener en el poder a las relaciones de producción orientadas al lucro.
+Llamamos a este proceso de transformación "parodia de los Comunes" en relación a lo que Benkler [-@benkler-2006] define como "tragedia de los Comunes".

 In 1968, Garret Hardin first introduced the concept of the tragedy of the Commons referring to the degradation of a finite resource used by a group of individuals who act independently and rationally on the basis of